How to write clean JavaScript code

 There are various guidelines and syntaxes that will help you write less code, such as the D.R.Y. rule, which means developing reusable code and not duplicating code blocks that aren’t essential.
 This is the most crucial principle since it will help you rethink how you write your code and save some additional lines and KB when deploying your code to production.
 Performance is vital, and you’ll want to save every bit of memory available.

-Another recommendation is to use ES6 syntaxes to reduce the amount of code you write by simplifying some syntaxes.
+Another recommendation is to use ES6 syntax to reduce the amount of code you write by simplifying some syntaxes.
 The most used are exactly the ones we’re going to be talking in this article.

 Arrow functions which allow you to write JavaScript functions in a more compact manner while solving the difficulty of accessing this property from callbacks.
 A simple arrow function looks like this: